gcpjedi/google-k8s-workshop-v2/modules/04-pods-and-services.md

 ## Use Sidecars and Init Containers

-On startup our `backend` pod creates a database for itself if it doesn't exist and run migrations.
-However, usually we want to externalize such tasks from the application pod.
+On startup our `backend` Pod creates a database for itself if it doesn't exist and run migrations.
+However, usually we want to externalize such tasks from the application Pod.
 We can use Init Containers to do that.

-First, let's verify that the app will fail if we restart the db and didn't run migrations.
+First, let's verify that the app will fail if we restart the db and don't run migrations.

 1. Delete the `-run-migrations` parameters from the `backend` startup command.

-1. Delete and recreate the `backend` pod.
+1. Delete and recreate the `backend` Pod.
 At this point the app should work fine because we are still using an old database.

-1. Delete and recreate the `db` pod
+1. Delete and recreate the `db` Pod.

-1. Open the app UI you should see a database error such as `Error 1146: Table 'mysql.notes' doesn't exist`
+1. Open the app UI you should see a database error such as `Error 1146: Table 'mysql.notes' doesn't exist`.

     Now let's fix the error by adding an Init Container to the `backend` pod, causing it to run migrations each time before it is started.

-1. Add the following section to the `manifests/backend.yaml`
+1. Add the following section to the `manifests/backend.yaml`.

     ```yaml
     initContainers: